MidwestAccessCoalition/lockbox_rails/docs/codebase_overview.md

 If you get stuck at any point of the install process, ping Scott or Nicole on Slack or by email, or create an issue on this Github repo.

-### The Rails Way™
+### The Rails Way
 Rails has two major principles:
 * **Don't Repeat Yourself (aka DRY)**
 When you can re-use code, you should re-use code.
 Writing DRY code makes the codebase more maintainable, more extensible, and less buggy.
 * **Convention** Over **Configuration (or, Rails is Opinionated)**
 This just means that rather than manually configuring every little detail, Rails generates a lot of boilerplate code with reasonable defaults.
-It also means that when developing in Rails, there is usually a right way and a not-so-right way to do things.
-Learning `The Rails Way™` of doing things will make your life easier, happier, and more fulfilling.
+It also means that when developing in Rails, there is usually a preferred way of doing things.
+If you find yourself fighting the framework while trying to do something, it can be a sign that there's an easier, built-in way of doing things.
-That said, there are ways of manually configuring nearly everything, but if you find yourself doing this a lot, you're probably not doing it The Rails Way™ and should re-evaluate some of your life choices.

 ### MVC Architecture
 Rails is an MVC (model-view-controller) framework for web development.